 - Contact Us

-The improvements under construction will provide sewer separation to an approximately 226-acre area in the Ohern/Monroe Basin and conveyance of creek flows to the Ohern/Monroe South Barrel for conveyance to the Missouri River.
+The constructed improvements provide sewer separation to an approximately 226-acre area in the Ohern/Monroe Basin and conveyance of a perennial creek flow as well as additional separated stormwater flows to the Ohern/Monroe South Barrel for conveyance to the Missouri River.
 The project consists of abandonment of some existing pipes, rehabilitation, and construction of new storm and sanitary sewers.
-The newly constructed and rehabilitated sewers will convey stormwater flow to the Ohern/Monroe South Barrel and sanitary flows to the Ohern/Monroe North Barrel.
-The project also incorporates green infrastructure with a detention basin at Harrison Street that decreases the size of downstream storm sewers and offers benefits to neighborhood residents.
-Green Infrastructure is also incorporated in Albright Park, and facilitates the construction of two new soccer fields for the neighborhood.
+The newly constructed and rehabilitated sewers convey stormwater flow to the Ohern/Monroe South Barrel and sanitary flows to the Ohern/Monroe North Barrel.
+The project incorporates green infrastructure with a detention basin at Harrison Street that decreases the required size of downstream storm sewers and offers an amenity to neighborhood residents.
+Green Infrastructure is also incorporated in Albright Park, and facilitates the construction of new soccer fields for the neighborhood.

 The Ohern/Monroe North and South Barrels are large box culverts that convey combined sewer flows to the Missouri River Water Resource Recovery Facility (MRWRRF) with overflows to the Missouri River.
 A future project will result in a separation of combined flows to the north barrel and stormwater only to the south barrel.

-The project also includes the abandonment of an existing City of Bellevue pump station.
-This will eliminate operation and maintenance costs for this facility, which was in need of extensive improvements to keep the facility in operation.
-The City of Bellevue is paying for the abandonment of this pump station.
+The project also included the abandonment of an existing City of Bellevue pump station.
+This eliminated operation and maintenance costs for this facility, which was in need of extensive improvements to keep the facility in operation.
+The City of Bellevue paid for the abandonment of this pump station.

 *As of August 2017, the Missouri River Wastewater Treatment Plant (MRWWTP) Improvements Project is now known as the Missouri River Water Resource Recovery Facility (MRWRRF) Improvements Project.